 SAHSU recognises we have a legal and ethical responsibility to handle data which can be of a confidential and sensitive nature carefully and securely, and we are fully committed to doing that in a way that maximises its use while preventing unauthorised or inappropriate use or disclosure.
 We are respectful of the nature of the data we work with, where it comes from and what it means for individuals.

-• Supporting staff through training - anyone accessing data have to complete both national and internal Information Governance (IG) training with annual refresher/updates.
-In some cases Office for National Statistics (ONS) Approved Researcher accreditation is also required.
+- Supporting staff through training - anyone accessing data have to complete both national and internal Data Security and Information Governance (IG) training with annual refresher/updates.

-All our research data are held on a stand-alone system the ’SAHSU Secure Research Systems’ (SSRS), an air-gapped stand-alone network with no connection to either the internet or college networks) with controlled and restricted access.
-Confidential and sensitive data are held in encrypted database which can only be accessed by the database team.
+All our research data are held on a stand-alone system the ’SAHSU Secure Research Systems’ (SSRS), an air-gapped stand-alone network with no connection to either the internet or to the Imperial College IT network. with controlled and restricted access.
+Confidential and sensitive data are held within SAHSU’s secure encrypted database which can only be accessed by the database team.
 Researchers have access to only pseudonymised data.

 We have a robust information governance framework for information management and we have deployed a range of privacy enhancing technologies, physical security measures and audit procedures to provide assurance to our stakeholders that the data assets entrusted to us for our research programme are handled according to rigorous standards.

 All researchers using the data are affiliated to SAHSU.
 New study concepts are initially approved by either the Director or Assistant Director of SAHSU, the SAHSU-Public Health England (PHE) Liaison Committee and have formal minuted approval from the appropriate PHE programme board.

-Researchers on the SAHSU research team are required to sign the SAHSU confidentiality form, which includes a written acceptance of the security controls and guideline on the processing of patient data prior to be given access to research data.
+Researchers on the SAHSU research team are required to sign the SAHSU Acceptable Use Policy and Agreement, which includes a written acceptance of the security controls and guideline on the processing of patient data prior to be given access to research data.
 The level of data access granted is based on the requirements of the study.
-Research is conducted after SAHSU approvals, HRA NRES ethical, CAG and the Public Health England Caldicott Advisory Panel approvals are in place and access to health data are additionally controlled by a series of agreements between SAHSU and data providers (e.g. Office for National Statistics, NHS Digital, Public Health England, Welsh Cancer Intelligence & Surveillance Unit etc.).
-Data users may be required to sign to agree to the written terms set by the data provider.
+Research is conducted after SAHSU-PHE approvals, HRA NRES ethical, CAG and the Public Health England Caldicott Advisory Panel approvals are in place.
+Access to health data are additionally controlled by a series of agreements between SAHSU and our data providers (e.g. Office for National Statistics, NHS Digital, Public Health England, Welsh Cancer Intelligence & Surveillance Unit etc.).
+Data users may be required to sign to agree to the written terms set by specific data providers.

-Confidential and sensitive data are held within SAHSU’s secure encrypted database.
 All studies involving data with any risk of being potential identifiable (e.g. small area level data with small numbers of cases for a particular disease) are conducted within the SSRS environment.
 We ensure that data are processed as permitted by law, statute and best practice.
 We follow the national guidelines on disclosure control procedures.
 We ensure not to publish any material that can potentially identify an individual in research outputs, including tables and maps.
 SAHSU adheres and conforms to The Office for National Statistics (ONS), data providers and national guidelines to suppress small numbers in all our publications.